curi/fi/docs/_posts/2020-09-18-helping-the-best-people-or-helping-the-masses-one-meaning-for-fi.md

 (Note: I feel like I haven't earned the privilege of making some of these comments, but sketching it out anyway)

 * DD saw potential in ET
+  * win-win
+  * 'potential' is not a good word
 * I think ET should consider, *if/when* such a person/situation arises, to mentor them similarly
   * the goal should be to elevate *one* person (or maybe two, IDK) to close to his level.
   * then some quid-pro-quo kicks in, the deal is essentially a 'pay if forward' type thing